valsamovich/cs.github.io/docs/tutorials/database.md

 **Enterprise-class database systems** (Microsoft SQL Server 2014, Oracle MySQL 5.6, Oracle Database Express Edition 11 Release 2) include multiple applications that might be written in multiple languages.
 These systems may support hundreds or thousands of users.

-NoSQL refers to nonrelational databases used in Web 2.0 applications such as Facebook and Twitter.
+> NoSQL refers to nonrelational databases used in Web 2.0 applications such as Facebook and Twitter.
 NoSQL databases are discussed in Big Data.

-## The History of Data
+**Data integration** is the ability to access all the pertinent data about an entity wherever that data may exist.
+Consider an employee file that contains a list of all current employees with their demographic and payroll information.

-The **first** patent for a **data storage device** was issued to Herman Hollerith in 1884 for his punched card.
-Hollerith worked in the Census Office of the U.S. government.
-The census in the U.S. is conducted every ten years to count the population.
-The census of 1880 took eight years.
+**Data redundancy** is the process of storing the same data more than once.
+Data integration can be quite high in a file based system but this often requires a high degree of data redundancy.
+Simply put, data integration is desirable but data redundancy is not.

 ## Data Storing and Processing